Spectroscopic Confirmation of CEERS NIRCam-selected Galaxies at $\boldsymbol{z \simeq 8-10}$: Results and discussion

 The main physical properties derived through SED fitting for the four spectroscopically confirmed galaxies are summarized in Table~\ref{tab:physical_properties}.
 Clear differences can be appreciated in the values derived from each SED fitting code for some sources, as expected when the SFH cannot be well constrained at high-$z$ \citep[see, e.g.,][]{Carnall2019b, Leja2019, Pacifici2023}.
 These differences illustrate the difficulty of determining stellar population parameters even at this very early cosmic epoch when galaxy ages are necessarily young.
 In particular, we obtain systematically higher $A_V$ (although compatible within the errors) from the {\sc cigale} fitting, as well as lower stellar masses.

 In this section we focus on the physical properties of the two $z\sim10$ sources presented in this work, refering to \cite{Fujimoto2023} and Arrabal Haro et al. (in prep.) for a more general discussion of the complete CEERS $z=8-9$ spectroscopic sample.
-The confirmation of these two objects raises to four the number of spectroscopically confirmed luminous sources with $M_{\mathrm{UV}}<-20$ at $z>10$, the others being GN-z11 \citep{Oesch2016, Bunker2023, Tacchella2023} and Maisie's galaxy \citep{Finkelstein2022b, ArrabalHaro2023}.
+The confirmation of these two objects raises to six the number of spectroscopically confirmed luminous sources with $M_{\mathrm{UV}}<-20$ at $z \gtrsim 10$, the others being GN-z11 \citep{Oesch2016, Bunker2023, Tacchella2023}, Maisie's galaxy \citep{Finkelstein2022b, ArrabalHaro2023}, CEERS\_11384 \citep{ArrabalHaro2023, Harikane2023b} and M0647-JD \citep{Harikane2023b, Hsiao2023}.
 This suggests that these luminous sources appeared more often than expected early in the history of the universe ($<500$~Myr).